makeswift/makeswift/examples/bigcommerce/README.md

    npx makeswift@latest init --template=ecommerce-bigcommerce
    ```

+   Note: the `--template=ecommerce-bigcommerce` above will auto-select the "Ecommerce - Bigcommerce" template in Makeswift and download this example Next.js store to your local machine.

-2. When prompted — log in or sign up for Makeswift
+2. Log in or sign up for Makeswift

-3. Select the "Ecommerce - BigCommerce" template, and confirm the default env vars provided.
-These values correspond to an example BigCommerce store, and selecting this template will download this example next.js app.
+3. Confirm the default env vars provided

 Once completed, the CLI runs `yarn dev` and opens Makeswift for you.
 From there you can use provided custom ecommerce components.